This post was originally shared in 2017

-My experience of Anorexia and my knowledge of it is limited.
-But I do know it’s traditionally portrayed as, and seen as, an illness affecting younger generations, both male and females, who are struggling to grasp their own identity in a world where image – how you look, how successful you are, is all important and incredibly damaging to self esteem and mental wellbeing, especially if you feel you aren’t reaching the plateau others do, and through setting your own bar unrealistically high.
+Our experience of Anorexia and knowledge of it is limited.
+But we do know it’s traditionally portrayed as, and seen as, an illness affecting younger generations, both male and females, who are struggling to grasp their own identity in a world where image – how you look, how successful you are, is all important and incredibly damaging to self esteem and mental wellbeing, especially if you feel you aren’t reaching the plateau others do, and through setting your own bar unrealistically high.

-How much research goes into eating disorders I wonder?
-Are any of them avoidable, curable even, through early identification and intervention?
+Are eating disorders avoidable, through early identification and intervention?
 Or is it that the pressures of life drive some of us to such self doubt, self hatred even, that we deny ourselves food as a form of punishment?
 A little like self harmers who cut themselves to feel a little better and ease pain and torment.
 My experience of self harm is that I deserved it, such was my dislike of myself…..

 As triggers go, it appears in my cousin’s case it stemmed back many years to a failed relationship which she never truly recovered from.
-She was successful in her career, has a wonderful family, who are close and supportive, yet, the frailties of our minds are such that nothing, no amount of love and support, can stop the rot once the decision to stop eating has kicked in.
-When each pound lost, each new and enhanced bone protrusion is seen as a step nearer perfection by distorted mind.
+She was successful in her career, has a wonderful family, who are close and supportive, yet, the frailties of our minds are such that in some cases, nothing, no amount of love and support, can stop the rot once anorexia takes hold.
+When each pound lost, each new and enhanced bone protrusion is seen as a step nearer perfection by the distorted and tormented mind.

 Is it the lack of nutrition that de-stabilises the mind still further, ensuring the avoidance of food is maintained until skeletal status is achieved?
 And even then, it’s not enough, because the pattern seems to continue until the body is at breaking point and can no longer exist.